Energy-Pathways-Group/GLOceanKit/docs/Orthogonality.md

 f^2(x) = a_0^2 + a_1^2 \cos(\pi x/L) + a_2^2 \cos(2 \pi x/L) + 2 a_0 a_1 \cos(\pi x/L) + a_0 a_2 \cos(2 \pi x/L) + 2 \cos(\pi x/L)  \cos(2 \pi x/L).
 $$

-However, if we integrated over $x$, the cross-terms vanish thanks to the orthogonality relationship.
+However, if we integrated over $$x$$, the cross-terms vanish thanks to the orthogonality relationship.

 If we call the quantity